U.S. Congress to oppose EU law on aircraft emissions

 "I've told my colleagues (in Europe) that Congress is very upset," he said.

-U.S.-based carriers affected by the EU policy are American Airlines AMR.N, US Airways LCC.N, United Airlines (UAL.N) and Delta Airlines (DAL.N).
+U.S.-based carriers affected by the EU policy are American Airlines, US Airways, United Airlines and Delta Airlines.
 U.S. carriers have raised fares to cover costs of complying with the change.

 (Reporting By John Crawley; Editing by Eric Beech)